|

 Summary:

 Boxelder bug control is a two step process.
-First,
+First, seal any

-get inside the home then treat exterior surfaces
+the home then treat

-with a low toxicity insecticide.
+exterior surfaces with a low toxicity insecticide.

 Jack